DaveParillo/intermediate-cpp/_sources/string+vector/vector.rst

    std::vector<int> v(4, -1);

 A vector comes with a rich assortment of convenience functions.
-Like an array :cppref:`vector::operator[]` can be used to access elements without bounds checking.
+Like an array :cref:`vector::operator[]` can be used to access elements without bounds checking.
-Like a string, :cppref:`vector::at()` function provides bounds checking and will throw an exception if an out of bounds index is used on the ``vector``.
+Like a string, :cref:`vector::at()` function provides bounds checking and will throw an exception if an out of bounds index is used on the ``vector``.

 .. code-block:: cpp